 2. How long does it take and how much does it cost to tune a piano?

-The price of a routine tuning can vary between 90$ and 200$ (in the US) and the time it takes to tune a grand piano or upright can take from 1.5 hours to several hours.
+The price of a routine tuning can vary between 100$ and 200$ (in the US).
+The time it takes to tune a grand piano or upright can take from 1.5 hours to several hours.

 If you are replacing the soundboard, you will need to tune the strings four times after putting them in.
 This takes between 10 and 20 days.
 Replacing the strings with new ones involves the same four-step process, but it takes longer, from 20 to even 50 days.